 The Office of Public Affairs serves as MSU's print, broadcast and multimedia newsroom, social media platform, strategic marketing and advertising agency, photography and videography studio, and graphic design operation.
 Public Affairs is also charged with managing and populating MSU's website, rapid response to outside media requests, and the management of crisis information during emergencies.
 He also is the administrator of MSU's campus radio station, WMSV-FM, and the University Television Center.

+Salter has been a Mississippi syndicated political columnist for more than 40 years.
 In addition to teaching and writing at MSU as the university's first journalist in residence in 2011-12, Salter was the first journalist to hold the Kelly Gene Cook Chair in Journalism at the University of Mississippi in the 1990s.
 He has been honored for lifetime contributions to journalism by the University of Southern Mississippi and Mississippi University for Women - and has been honored for both print and broadcast journalism by the Associated Press.

 Salter and his wife, Leilani, are the parents of four grown children and have nine grandchildren.
 They are members of First United Methodist Church in Starkville.